tonyguerrero88/cloudformation_to_terraform_example/readme.md

 This repository contains a **GitHub Actions workflow** that automatically converts **AWS CloudFormation templates (`.yaml` files)** into **Terraform configuration files (`.tf`)**.
 It ensures that Terraform files are always up to date with the latest CloudFormation changes and **automatically commits the converted files** back to the repository.

+# Acknowledgement

+The CF2TF tool was created by [DontShaveTheYak](https://github.com/DontShaveTheYak/cf2tf)

 ## 🔥 Workflow Overview

 ### What This Workflow Does: